IHE/RAD.IMR/input/pagecontent/volume-1.md

 General [Security and Privacy guidance](http://hl7.org/fhir/secpriv-module.html) is provided in the FHIR Specification.

-The rendered report bundled in the DiagnosticReport includes hyperlinks.
-It is recommended for any deployment to have network configurations that only allow trusted known address to be accessed, and block unknown addresses.

 ### XX.5.1 Security Considerations for Actors

 This profile strongly recommends all actors group with an ITI ATNA Secure Application or